Schedule Webhooks from Express

 });

 The state check makes this handler idempotent.
-Posthook guarantees at-least-once delivery — the handler may receive the same delivery more than once.
+Posthook guarantees at-least-once delivery.
+The handler may receive the same delivery more than once.
 Since it checks order.status before acting, duplicates resolve as no-ops.

 Retry override for time-sensitive work